Photonsters/anycubic-photon-docs/FAQ.md

 Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

 ## In September 2019, Anycubic started shipping a look-alike of the original Photon (Classic).
-Although no official announcements were made then, **Anycubic quietly started to sell these machines which look exactly like the original Photons (with steel bodies and yellow windows) but are in fact Photon-S variants.**
+Although no official announcements were made then, **Anycubic quietly started to sell these machines which look exactly like the original Photons (with steel bodies and yellow windows) but are not.
+The motherboard has been changed, they in fact Photon-S variants.**

-These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards with the Photon-S and could then only print new *.pws files as they had Photon-S mainboards,  making them incompatible with the original Photons.
+These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards (PTB2BK) with the Photon-S and could then only print new *.pws files as they had Photon-S mainboards,  making them incompatible with the original Photons.

 Due to community outcry, in early November 2019 Anycubic finally admitted that they were indeed shipping these Fauxtons.
 In an official announcement on their Facebook page, they apologised for the confusion their ambiguity caused and clarified that they are still selling the original Photons together with the new Fauxtons.
 Since then, the new Fauxtons (and the Photon-S) received a firmware update allowing them to print original Photon files.